-For the first time in Australia, we are excited to open the DNS Exercise Course for Pilates Instructors - Part 1.
+We are excited to open the DNS Exercise Course - Pilates: Part 1.
 This course has been specifically created for Pilates instructors and integrates the concepts and exercises of DNS into the complete Pilates System of exercise.

-This course was developed over four years, through the unique partnership of Prague School physiotherapist, Martina Jezkova and 2nd generation Pilates instructor, Chris Lavelle (see bios under "Our Instructors").
+The course was developed through the unique partnership of Prague School physiotherapist and educator, Martina Jezkova and 2nd generation Pilates instructor, Chris Lavelle (see bios under "Our Instructors").
 Together, Martina and Chris bring fresh insight to the Pilates professional education field, giving instructors new tools to interpret and improve movement in every client.

-Certification with the esteemed Prague School of Rehabilitation, can be attained by attending all three parts of the course (1,2 & 3) and completing a written and practical exam.
+Certification with the esteemed Prague School of Rehabilitation, can be attained by attending all three parts of the course (1,2 & 3) and completing a practical assessment.
 Each part is 18 hours and includes 16 hours face to face and 2hrs home study.
 Training in total is 54 hours.

-At the completion of these requirements, students will be awarded the DNS Exercise Trainer certification (Pilates) from the Prague School and will be listed as trainers on their international website.
+At the completion of these requirements, students will be awarded the DNS Exercise Trainer certification (Pilates) from the Prague School and will be listed as a certified DNS Exercise Trainer, on the Prague School international website.

 (2 day course: 16 contact hours + 2 hours pre-study material)